andreencar/kodify-tech-test/documentation/Architecture.md

 Decided to use macbook digital colour meter and images from ios6 message app to identify the correct colors to use on the chat

+Finished the basic technical test implementation at 17:13.
+Will proceed to the bonus points.

 ------
 Timetable: